kent-rasmussen/azt/USAGE.md

 ### Changes to Expect near Your [LIFT](https://code.google.com/archive/p/lift-standard/) Database
 [A→Z+T](https://github.com/kent-rasmussen/azt) assumes your [LIFT](https://code.google.com/archive/p/lift-standard/) file is in a directory set apart for its analysis.
 As a result, expect to find generated in that directory:

+- A backup copy of your lift database, on the first opening of A→Z+T each day.
+You're free to delete these as you like; there just there while A→Z+T is in development, in case you need them (this way, you should never lose more than a day's, however badly your database get's damaged).
 - A syllable profile analysis file (`ProfileData`), on first run, and if CV analysis parameters change.
 This can take a while to run, so it is stored and loaded on startup, rather than running it on each startup.
 - A settings file (`CheckDefaults`), any time a check is run, to preserve settings, including current `ps`/`profile` selection.
 This allows you to continue where you left off.
 - A tone frame definitions file (`ToneFrames`), once at least one has been defined.
 I strongly recommend not modifying this file outside of A→Z+T.